-We have also detailed here some specific applications and challenges for ultrasonic welding of electrical components:
+Following are some specific applications and challenges for ultrasonic welding of electrical components:

-1. Ultrasonic welding pole - The application requires welding to take place at the bottom of the cylindrical cell through the jelly roll, so the ultrasonic welding tool has to have a long reach.
+1. Ultrasonic welding pole - The application requires the welding to take place at the bottom of the cylindrical cell through the jelly roll, so the ultrasonic welding tool has to have a long reach.